AdlanSADOU/Sample_simple2d/README.md

 `cd` into the cloned repo then `code .` to open this repo as a workspace in Visual Studio Code.

-`cd` into `deps/simple2d` and run `nmake /f NMakefile all install` It should build the `simple2d` lib and dll and will be located at /deps/simple2d/build
+`cd` into `deps/simple2d` and run `nmake /f NMakefile all install` It should build the `simple2d` lib and dll and will be located at `/deps/simple2d/build`

 ---

 If you are running this as a worspace in `Visual Studio Code` you can simply press `F5` to build and run.

+If you dont, you're on your own.